An Overview of the Quilting Used on T-shirt Quilts

 Words

-When I first started quilting we had to think about what we wanted to trace and what we didn’t.
+When we first started quilting we had to think about what we wanted to trace and what we didn’t.
 As time went along we became better and faster at making these choices.
-Now we rarely have to stop and think about what I’m going to trace, it has become an unconscious act.
+Now we rarely have to stop and think about what we are going to trace, it has become an unconscious act.

 We hope this quick breakdown has helped you understand why some things on your quilt were traced and others were not.